agility/agilitycms-nextjs-starter/README.md

 ### TypeScript

-This starter supports [TypeScript](https://nextjs.org/docs/basic-features/typescript) out of the box.
-If you would like to use TypeScript in your project, simply rename your files with a `.ts` extension to start taking advantage of Typescript concepts such as types and interfaces to help describe your data.
+This starter is written in TypeScript, with ESLint.

 ## Getting Started